Silvano Aureoles Conejo: Career

+In the 2024 general election, he ran again for Michoacán's third district but placed second behind Mary Carmen Bernal Martínez of the Sigamos Haciendo Historia coalition.

 Personal life

 On 10 September 2020, Aureoles Conejo tweeted that he had tested positive for COVID-19.

 Controversies

 Destitution Request

-In 2019, via social networks, citizens requested the auditing and destitution of Silvano Aureoles, using platform change.org and reaching 50 thousand signatures, 24 thousand of which were collected in less than four days.
+In 2019, via social networks, citizens requested the auditing and removal of Silvano Aureoles, using platform change.org and reaching 50,000 signatures, 24,000 of which were collected in less than four days.

 Fernando Padilla

 On 13 April 2021, during his visit to Aguililla, he went out of his truck to harass and push Fernando Padilla, a teacher who was protesting among several other people, against the government due to the cartel violence in the region.
 Silvano was accompanied by bodyguards and military personnel.
 On 20 April, Fernando Padilla's whereabouts where unknown, as he had to relocate himself for security reasons.

+Embezzlement

+In March 2025, Governor of Michoacán Alfredo Ramírez Bedolla announced that INTERPOL had issued a red notice against Aureoles and several former members of his staff for acts of embezzlement committed during his term in office.